 WHEN TBD PRICE \$13,000 per participant Teams of 3: \$33,150 Teams of 4: \$44,200 Teams of 5: \$55,250 Individual participants are welcome, but we encourage companies to send teams of three or more for maximum impact (and savings).
-WHERE Hybrid: Cambridge, MA and Live Online EXECUTIVE CERTIFICATE TRACK Management and Leadership BUSINESSES FOR INCLUSIVE LOCAL THRIVING (BILT) LAB The BILT-Lab is an action learning opportunity for business leaders who want to develop a future-ready talent strategy and accelerate regional innovation and resilience by making targeted place-based investments in regional workforce and innovation.
-The course will bring together place-based "anchor" companies and large employers, along with their local partners, who want to develop a future-ready talent strategy and accelerate regional innovation and resilience by building diverse regional talent pipelines; reducing barriers to workforce participation; creating quality jobs; and boosting energy security and ecosystem health.
-Ideal participants are invested in creating future-ready organizations and in building the prosperity of their local communities.
-Participants should be willing to approach problems with curiosity and share experiences openly with peers to support shared learning.
-Led by experienced teachers, researchers and industry-tested professionals, BILT-Lab will help participants identify and highlight impactful, place-based investments that produce measurable economic, social, and environmental outcomes.
-Participants will learn about and implement solutions for talent development and community health that companies can deploy inside their walls as well as outside in the communities where they operate.
+WHERE Hybrid: Cambridge, MA and Live Online EXECUTIVE CERTIFICATE TRACK Management and Leadership BUSINESSES FOR INCLUSIVE LOCAL THRIVING (BILT) LAB The BILT-Lab is a research, education, and action learning opportunity for business leaders who want to tackle their company's talent needs and accelerate regional innovation and resilience.
+The course will bring together both private and public sector leaders to share and learn how to design and accelerate inclusive local talent development programs, reduce barriers to workforce participation, improve the local quality of life, and boost energy security and ecosystem health.
+Ideal participants are invested in building the prosperity of their local communities and are ready, willing, and able to analyze existing initiatives and identify programs that are ready to scale.
+Participants should be willing to approach problems with curiosity, and to share experiences openly with peers to support shared learning.
+Led by renowned researchers and industry-tested professionals, the BILT-Lab will identify and highlight impactful, place-based investments that produce measurable economic, social, and environmental outcomes.
+Particpants will learn about and implement solutions for inclusive talent development and community health that companies can deploy inside their walls as well as outside in the communities where they operate.
+By bringing business leaders and their academic, non-profit, or government partners together participants will help regions and cities find new and innovative solutions to local problems, and generate a clearinghouse of best practice case examples.
+Completing this course will allow participants to build trusted, working relationships across sectors with the goal of helping their communities thrive.